midlantica/LovelyBunchOfCoconuts/content/quotes/the-problem-with-political-jokes.md

 ---
-title: "The problem with political jokes"
+title: 'The problem with political jokes'
 ---

 ## "The problem with political jokes is they get elected."